 Perhaps there was once a mad scientist-type (similar to Dr. Hydro and Captain Omen) who thought that mankind's only hope for survival was to return to the sea, so he recruited some like-minded followers and mutated them into sea-dwelling mer-people (hmm...maybe there's a story there, somewhere).

-the same first names and a slight physical resemblance, Linda Brown's "Aunt
+same first names and slight physical resemblances, Linda Brown's "Aunt

-May" and "Uncle Ben" are probably NOT the same people as Peter
+May" and "Uncle Ben" are probably NOT the same people as Peter Parker's

 (Unless MAYBE Linda is really Peter's SECRET COUSIN!)

 Yeah, right...and the next thing you'll try to tell me is that Peter's really a CLONE!

 In regards to the "SECRET COUSIN" remark: In the first issue of John Byrne's Spider-Man: Chapter One series, a "sort of" reference to this story might have appeared (maybe): In a memory flashback, young Peter Parker was shown with some birthday presents, one of which was from "Cousin Laura" (see yellow circle)--this was the only present that was labeled, and to my knowledge, Parker doesn't have any known cousins; and as for the different name ...well, maybe Byrne misremembered and confused "Linda Brown" with "Laura Brown" (see clarifications).--Ron Fredricks